×

 Car park Fjaðrárgljúfur Canyon

-Afterwards, we drove straight to our studio, the Borg Apartments accommodation in Hvolsvöllur.
-It’s very simple, but perfect for exploring the region.
+After that, we drove straight to our accommodation at Borg Apartments in Hvolsvöllur.
+It’s a simple place, but ideal as a base for the next few days.

 Mossy Lava Fields area